PabloGM28/olist-operations-analysis/docs/findings.md

 ## Insight

-Delivery inefficiencies are not evenly distributed across sellers.
+Previous sections showed that delivery delays are associated with lower customer satisfaction and lower customer retention.

+This section indicates that seller performance is one of the potential sources of those delivery failures.

+From a business impact perspective, sellers such as:

+- `4a3ca9315b744ce9f8e9374361493884`
+- `1f50f920176fa81dab994f9023523100`
+- `4869f7a5dfa277a7dca6462dcf3b52b2`

-From a business impact perspective, sellers such as `4a3ca9315b744ce9f8e9374361493884`, `1f50f920176fa81dab994f9023523100`, and `4869f7a5dfa277a7dca6462dcf3b52b2` deserve particular attention because they combine relatively high order volume with weaker delivery reliability.
+deserve particular attention because they combine relatively high order volume with weaker delivery reliability.

-From an operational severity perspective, sellers such as `7c67e1448b00f6e969d365cea6b010ab` and `cca3071e3e9bb7d12640c9fbe2301306` show especially long delivery or delay durations, suggesting deeper logistical bottlenecks.

-Overall, seller-level performance monitoring could help prioritize operational improvements among the sellers with the greatest business impact.
+Meanwhile, sellers such as:

+- `7c67e1448b00f6e969d365cea6b010ab`
+- `cca3071e3e9bb7d12640c9fbe2301306`

+appear to suffer from more severe operational disruptions when delays occur.

+Overall, the results suggest that delivery failures are concentrated among a subset of sellers rather than being uniformly distributed across the marketplace.

+Therefore, seller-level performance monitoring could represent an effective lever for improving customer experience and reducing customer attrition.
 # 7. Product Category Performance

 ## Business Question